mathspp/mathspp/pages/02.blog/how-to-create-a-python-package-in-2022/item.md

  - ...

 This article will guide you through all of these steps.
+I want to create a Python package with all the bells and whistles, so I need to figure out how that is done.
 However, be mindful that this article is my account of my findings as I try to figure out how to set everything up myself.
 If you notice I am doing something wrong, _do_ let me know!

+!
+Again, this article contains **more than what is needed** to create and publish a Python package.
+!
+If you want the bare minimums (and depending on what you define as “the bare minimums”), ! it should be enough to read up until the section “[Write tests](#Write-tests)”.

 # What is the package for?